 In general, DPI is considered a measure of the number of dots, which can be aligned on a line under a one-inch span.
 This measure could be described in terms of an image or a video scanner dot concentration and spatial printing.
 With particular reference to PDF, it refers to the measurement of the resolution of a computer display, correlated to the size of the display in inches and the total number of pixels in the horizontal and vertical directions.
 For instance, a 300 dpi PDF is a document that contains raster information sized to 300 PPI at the defined output dimensions.

 PDF files do not have a single DPI value, all bitmap page objects have separate resolutions, therefore, course vector objects such as text have no resolution at all.
 However, this flexibility allows PDF documents to be printed and displayed with the highest quality even for super large sizes.
-If you compare this to JPG, PNG pictures then pictures are just a set of pixels and you will see blurring effects when pictures are zoomed in or increased in size.
+If you compare this to JPG, and PNG pictures then pictures are just a set of pixels and you will see blurring effects when pictures are zoomed in or increased in size.

-PDF files were designed to look crisp and clean but not bit-mapped or pixellated.
-Despite this, better quality PDF files are usually larger.
+PDF files were designed to look crisp and clean but not bit-mapped or pixelated.
+Despite this, better-quality PDF files are usually larger.
 Many designs and photo apps suggest that files should be saved as PDFs.
 This is a clear distinction from images, which are bit-mapped.
 Therefore, small images get stretched while the pixel becomes significantly more prominent.
 Though having clunky PDFs are great for printing but it might useful for other purposes.
 For instance, you might need to transfer files or upload them into a cloud network.
 One way to solve this is to convert PDFs into another format while maintaining a high DPI.